Characterization of a Far-Infrared Kinetic Inductance Detector Prototype for PRIMA: Abstract

 \section{Abstract}

 The PRobe far-Infrared Mission for Astrophysics (PRIMA) is under study as a potential far-IR space mission, featuring actively cooled optics, and both imaging and spectroscopic instrumentation.
 To fully take advantage of the low background afforded by a cold telescope, spectroscopy with PRIMA requires detectors with a noise equivalent power (NEP) better than $1 \times 10^{-19}$ \nepunits.
 To meet this goal we are developing large format arrays of kinetic inductance detectors (KIDs) to work across the $25-250$ {\micron} range.
 Here we present the design and characterization of a single pixel prototype detector optimized for $210$ {\micron}.
 The KID consists of a lens-coupled aluminum inductor-absorber connected to a niobium interdigitated capacitor to form a 2 GHz resonator.
 We have fabricated a small array with 28 KIDs, and we measure the performance of one of these detectors with an optical loading in the $0.01 - 300$ aW range.
-At low loading the detector achieves an NEP of $9\times10^{-20}$ \nepunits\ at a 10 Hz readout frequency, and the lens-absorber system achieves a good optical efficiency.
-An extrapolation of these measurements suggest this detector may remain photon noise limited at up to 20 fW of loading, offering a high dynamic range for PRIMA observations of bright astronomical sources.
+At low loading the detector achieves an NEP of $9\times10^{-20}$ \nepunits\ at a 10 Hz readout frequency.
+An extrapolation of these measurements suggests this detector may remain photon noise limited at up to 20 fW of loading, offering a high dynamic range for PRIMA observations of bright astronomical sources.

-{ {S. Hailey-Dunsheath is with the California Institute of Technology, Pasadena, CA 91125 USA (e-mail: haileyds@caltech.edu)}}